Adding Essential Oils to Your Routine Balances Hormones

 Frankincense is an oil derived from a tree resin that contain a high percentage of boswellic acid.
 Boswellic acid is able to lower inflammation and modulate immunity.
 It has become a popular oil in autoimmune thyroid conditions for this reason.
 (8, 9)

 Lavender reduces the inflammation of a bug bite or a sunburn but also the systemic inflammation that interferes with your hormones.

 Many oils overlap in their functions; many simultaneously lower cortisol, prevent bacterial growth and lower inflammation.
 This is because the ‘essential oil’ of a plant protects it and keeps it healthy.
 Essential oils can provide some of the same protection to you as you endeavor to stay healthy through the changing seasons of life.

 What I love about essential oils is that they are easy and enjoyable to use.
 There are some cautions to take, for instance some oils need to be diluted or they will feel hot or burning on your skin.
 A few oils can make you sunburn easier, so you need to avoid applying them on an exposed area before a day in the sun.

 With a little education, essential oils are fun and creative to use, and you can reap benefits immediately in reduced stress or a calmer stomach, and you can enjoy long-term benefits in better periods, less hot flashes, thicker hair and more.

-We have two upcoming lectures on hormones and essential oils.
+We had two lectures on hormones and essential oils.
+Listen here: